Mirsaid04/Calculator/README.md

 v3.0

-This [version]() is a final one and it is ready to use.
+This [version/v3.0](https://github.com/Mirsaid04/Calculator/tree/releases/v3.0) is a final one and it is equal to main.
 I added many changes till this version , also i put extra implement to it.
 You may use any kind of number to find it's multiplication table

  * Multiplication Table